WIPACrepo/wipac-dev-py-setup-action/README.md

         ```

 #### Note: Python's Classifier "Development Status"
 This is determined by auto-detecting the package's current version.
-If the git commit message is intending to trigger Semantic Release's version bumping action and the new version will qualify for a new "Development Status", then that Status is used ahead of time.
+If the git commit message is intending to trigger Semantic Release's version bumping action, the `patch_without_tag` is not `False`, and the new version will qualify for a new "Development Status", then that Status is used ahead of time.

 ### Minimal Mode: No PyPI Metadata